TIY-Austin-Front-End-Engineering/Curriculum/day-32/README.md

 }
 ```

 We could use a bunch of nested `for ... in` loops, but if our grandchildren ever have children of their own, then we would have to modify our code to accommodate.
-Recursion allows us to iterate through this object regarless of how many generations there are (as long as each object follows the convention of having a `name` and `children` properties).
+Recursion allows us to iterate through this object regardless of how many generations there are (as long as each object follows the convention of having a `name` and `children` properties).

-Recursion is particuarly useful for problems that can be broken down into a series of similar steps.
-Calculating a factorial is a traditional example of a problem that lends itself well to a recursive solution. *Not all problems can be written with a recursive solution!*
+Recursion is particuarly useful for problems that can be broken down into a series of similar steps (like the example above).
+Calculating a factorial is another traditional example of a problem that lends itself well to a recursive solution. *Not all problems can be written with a recursive solution!*

 If you dont know, a factorial is calculated by taking a number and continually multiplying it by one less than itself untill you reach one.
 For example: